Flowers Make Me Happy

-- Assorted flowers and greens (I bought my flowers at Trader Joe’s)
+- Flowers and foliage (I bought the flowers in this post from Trader Joe’s)

 - Small piece of chicken wire to hold flowers in place (optional)

-- Pruning shears or sharp scissors to cut stems
+- Pruning shears and/or sharp scissors to cut stems

-Take care not to pound the stems onto the bottom of the container as you arrange them.
-This can damage the stems and make it difficult for the flowers to take up water.
+- Don’t pound the end of the stems into the bottom of the vase when you are arranging the flowers.
+You can damage the stems, making it more difficult for the plant to absorb water.

-Don’t underestimate the power of plants and flowers.
-Adding touches of nature in your home creates a calming mood.
-If you don’t have time to arrange a full vase of flowers, a single flower in a clear glass creates a beautiful focal point in any room.
+Don’t underestimate the power of plants.
+Adding touches of nature will brighten every room.
+If you don’t have time to arrange a vase of flowers, use a single stem.
 Bringing the outdoors “in” is a great way to decorate your home.
+Especially in Winter.